mzmine/mzmine_documentation/docs/index.md

 (see [LC-IM-MS data visualization](visualization_modules/ims_raw_data_overview/IM-data-visualisation.md) and [feature detection](workflows/imsworkflow/ion-mobility-data-processing-workflow.md)).
-Finally, significant effort was devoted to trace memory issues and bottlenecks, resulting in an unprecendent processing performance and scalability.
+Finally, significant effort was devoted to trace memory issues and bottlenecks, resulting in an unprecedented processing performance and scalability.

 Since the introduction of MZmine 2 in 2010, the project has matured into a community-driven, highly collaborative platform and its functions continue to expand based on the users' needs and feedbacks.